Favorite Session Locations in Charlottesville

 Close parking to our shooting spots is something I keep in mind for families with young kids - nobody enjoys dragging kids (or a preggo mama on sore feet) for a mile to get to a secluded spot.
 I want your photos to awesome, but I also want to create a good experience and simplify wherever possible to make it easy and enjoyable for the whole family. (yes, it’s possible to do both!!)

 Your family is unique, so the last thing we want is a cookie-cutter shoot.
 I like locations that allow lots of options to provide variety in your gallery and keep your session from feeling stale.

 These locations all provide areas of open shade that make shooting at relatively any time of day a possibility.
-This is a big one for me because while I would love to shoot in the "golden hour" every time (the 1-2 hour window of magical glowy light before sunset), this is rarely a possibility for families with young kids.
+This is a big one for me because while I would love to shoot in the "golden hour" every time (the 1-2 hour window of magical glowy light before sunset), it’s not always possible, especially with young kids.

 Here's a run down of some of my favorite location ideas to help you start thinking about what speaks to your family's style best!